OmarrSakr/Java-Customer-Registration-Page/README.md

 ## 🔄 Future Enhancements:

-- Integrate a database system (e.g., MySQL or SQLite) for better scalability and performance.
+- Integration with a database (e.g., MySQL) for better scalability.
-- Implement role-based user authentication for enhanced security.
+- Role-based authentication for added security.
-- Add support for exporting customer data to Excel or PDF.
+- Export functionality for customer data (e.g., to Excel or PDF).